 I seriously love Asian food - the way it looks, the way it smells and of course the way it tastes and if you are looking for a quick Asian food fix, you are going to love my easy Singapore Noodles!
 The great thing about noodle dishes are their versatility as they are a great way to use up small portion of meats and veggies while turning them into something amazingly good.

-Now the secret to great Asian cooking is to make sure your ingredients are ready to go and that your wok or pan is nice and hot before you start.
+Now the secret to great Asian cooking is to ensure your ingredients are all prepped and that your wok or pan is nice and hot before you start.
 Once you start cooking be careful not to overcook your prawns and chicken.
 Prawns are done once they turn white and the same for chicken - there should be no pink meat left.
 Overcooking prawns will make them hard and rubbery and overcooking chicken will make it dry and stringy.
 During stir-frying and because things are generally chopped up into smaller pieces you will find that things will cook pretty fast so keep an eye out.

 Rice noodles are very easy to make but you must follow the directions..
 Do not overcook them or they will become mushy and inedible